berdaniera/markr/README.md

 ```r
 mark()
 ```
 will open the UI and allow you to upload a new file.

+## Input data

-Files that you upload through the interface must meet the data formatting requirements: 1) a first column with a date-time format named 'DateTime' and additional columns with variables and 2) one row for each date-time and only one header row.
+The data that you enter must meet the formatting requirements:

+* a first column with a date-time format named 'DateTime'
+* additional columns with variables
+* one row for each date-time
+* only one header row

 ## Dependencies